 GET IT.
 If anything happens you’ll be glad you’ve invested a couple of quid each month to protect your belongings.
 If you had a fire tomorrow would you comfortably be able to replace everything?
 If the answer is no, you definitely need home insurance.
 It’s not just your big electrical items you need to think about, but everything you can see around you.

 If you happen to come into any extra money from any of the tips above or other methods – rebates etc, you need to decide what’s best to do with it.
 Most people will tell you to pay it off a credit card before adding it to your savings as the interest rates are higher on your card.

 I disagree slightly and I say in the first instance, split it between the two until, and ONLY until you have a comfortable amount in your savings account.
 For me, that’s two months wages but for you, that could be £200 or £2000.
 I like to think of it as my safety blanket if I was made redundant tomorrow!
 After that, I pay all of it off my credit cards – no exceptions!
 Money-saving tips are all very personal and it’s best to do what is right for you.

-This may seem like backwards logic but it stops me from having to use the card again.
-It gets tucked away in a draw and never really comes out.
-It also helps you to get use to not just pulling out the credit card to solve your problems.
+This may seem like backward logic but it stops me from having to use the card again.
+It gets tucked away in a drawer and never really comes out.
+It also helps you to get used to not just pulling out the credit card to solve your problems.

 So those are my top money-saving tips to master before turning 30.
 Combined they’ve helped me get smarter with my money and made it work harder for me.
 One thing I cannot personally comment on here is if you’re a homeowner, there are also so many ways to make your home more efficient that could save you money.